wolfdtx/RandPics/README.md

 Rand_Pics.h
 RandPics.ino

 Users can replace the text of artsheet.h and lightly modify the code of Rand_Pics.cpp to display their own images.
-I will add other themed artsheets in a separate folder /ThemedArtsheets
+I will add other themed artsheets in separate folders.
+Each RP-XXXX is a premade folder for that style art.

-The current ArtSheet has 41 images and takes 89% program memory.
+The default ArtSheet for RandPics has 41 ratfink style images and takes 89% program memory.
 I estimate 70-80 possible images at 200x200 could be stored per artsheet.